 Here's the bad news: Puffy feet and ankles are common both during pregnancy and when flying, so for some, traveling while pregnant could be the epitome of discomfort.
 When you're pregnant, the circulation in your lower limbs is strained, which is what causes all the swelling in your feet in the first place.
 (This is also what helps bring on those dreaded varicose veins.)
 The longer you sit without moving, the worse it is for you.
 This, plus the cabin pressure on the plane makes for a not-so-nice combo.

 On to the good news: Yes, there are definitely ways to relieve at least some of the swelling and pressure when traveling.
-Read on to find out what you can do.
+Here are a few helpful tips:

 • Avoid wearing anything tight or restricting, especially shoes.